muratk3n/thirdwave/en/tweets/2020/week9a.md

 ---

-People don't seem to appreciate what modernity does its citizens.
+People don't seem to appreciate what modernity does to its citizens.
 You get thrown around, from one concentrated institution to another, in a constant game of musical chairs.
 You are constantly interacting, moving, and need to adapt to the common language to survive.
 From [Gellner](https://muratk3n.github.io/thirdwave/en/2013/03/allegience-of-pion.html),

 >Men located within [modernity] cannot generally rest in the same